Rhododendron periclymenoides

 Present throughout the state.

-Range: Found throughout the eastern United States from New Hampshire to Florida.
+Range: Found throughout the eastern United States from Massachusetts to South Carolina and Tennessee.

 EMP: | FAC |